microsoft/MSLab/Scenarios/S2D Hyperconverged/readme.md

 * It is just simulation "how it would look like".
 Performance is not a subject here.
 * It is just to test look and feel
 * Script is well tested, on both real and simulated environments.
 However if you need assist, ask your Premier Field Engineer
 * This is just one of many scripts that I did internally for Microsoft employees.
 Shoud be used for education purposes.
 For real-world deployments it may differ, therefore never ever just paste the script into production!
-If you want assist, please ask your Technical Accout Manager, or ping me at jaromirk@microsoft.com
+If you want assist, please ask your Technical Accout Manager, or ping me at jaromirk@microsoft.com and I'll help you find PFE resource to assist you in your region.

 # Scenario requirements